Trump says 25% tariffs on Mexican and Canadian imports will start Tuesday, with ‘no room’ for delay - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 His comments quickly rattled the U.S. stock market, with the S&P 500 index down 2% in Monday afternoon trading.
 It’s a sign of the political and economic risks that Trump feels compelled to take, given the possibility of higher inflation and the possible demise of a decades-long trade partnership with Mexico and Canada.

 Yet the Trump administration remains confident that tariffs are the best choice to boost U.S. manufacturing and attract foreign investment.
-Before Trump’s statement on tariffs in response to a question on Tuesday, Commerce Secretary Howard Lutnick said that the c omputer chipmaker TSMC had expanded its investment in the United States because of the possibility of separate 25% tariffs.
+Commerce Secretary Howard Lutnick said Monday that the computer chipmaker TSMC had expanded its investment in the United States because of the possibility of separate 25% tariffs.

-In February, Trump put a 10% tariff on imports from China and reemphasized on Monday that the rate would be doubling to 20% on Tuesday.
+In February, Trump put a 10% tariff on imports from China.
+He reemphasized Monday that the rate would be doubling to 20% on Tuesday.

 Trump provided a one-month delay in February as both Mexico and Canada promised concessions.
 But Trump said Monday that there was “no room left for Mexico or for Canada” to avoid the steep new tariffs, which were also set to tax Canadian energy products such as oil and electricity at a lower 10% rate.